Understanding Alcohol Addiction

 There has been a significant amount of debate concerning whether an individual may be predisposed to alcohol addiction.
 Studies have shown that addiction, including alcoholism, may in fact be passed from one generation to another.
 However, it is crucial to understand that this is not the only factor that determines whether an individual is or may become addicted to alcohol.

 There are many social, medical and psychological factors that come into play when broaching the subject of alcohol addiction.
-For instance:

 - The availability of alcohol